 Annual Forum of Developing Country Investment Negotiators

-- 9th Annual Forum – Rio de Janeiro, Brazil – 2015
+- 13th Annual Forum - Bangkok, Thailand – 2020

 - 8th Annual Forum – Montreux, Switzerland – 2014

-At the 9th Annual Forum of Developing Country Investment Negotiators which took place in Rio de Janeiro, Brazil in November 2015, negotiators and policy makers from some 50 developing countries expressed their desire to develop a set of principles on investment from a developing country perspective, building on UNCTAD’s Investment Policy Framework for Sustainable Development.
+At the 9th Annual Forum of Developing Country Investment Negotiators, which took place in Rio de Janeiro, Brazil, in November 2015, negotiators and policy-makers from some 50 developing countries expressed their desire to develop a set of principles on investment from a developing country perspective, building on UNCTAD’s Investment Policy Framework for Sustainable Development.
 In response, a preliminary draft of a set of South-South Principles on International Investment for Sustainable Development was developed based on several consultation rounds.
-The draft was presented and discussed at the 10th Annual Forum of Developing Country Investment Negotiators held in Colombo, Sri Lanka in November 2016.
+The draft was presented and discussed at the 10th Annual Forum of Developing Country Investment Negotiators held in Colombo, Sri Lanka, in November 2016.
 The current outcome of the ongoing consultation process can be found here.

 Survey on Developing Country Investment Treaty NegotiationsAt the suggestion of participants at the 11th Annual Forum of Developing Country Investment Negotiators, IISD produced a survey of developing country Read More

 Reducing IIA Risks to Climate Change Rules Using PermitsThe purchase of Washington Gas holds important developments for permitting foreign investment without hampering the growth of climate change regulations.
 Read More